-Once the Orders diagram has been added to the Repository, Status Icons will appear in the Data Model Explorer on the diagram.
-These are the lock and monitor icons.
+Once the Orders diagram has been added to the Repository, Status Icons will appear in the Data Model Explorer next to the object name.
+These are the lock and monitor icons you see below.

-- Lock icons: Indicates the real-time status of object metadata in the Repository, such as attributes, definitions, and storage properties. - Monitor icons: Indicates the real-time status of display metadata, such as object color and font.
+- Lock icon: Indicaste the real-time status of object metadata in the Repository, such as attributes, definitions, and storage properties. - Monitor icon: Indicatse the real-time status of display metadata, such as object color and font.